-We developed our growing belief in innovative technologies for poor farmers as a means to escape poverty by following the work of:
+We developed our growing belief in innovative technologies for struggling farmers as a means to escape poverty by following the work of:

 Paul Polak, founder of International Development Enterprises.
 His book “Out of Poverty” helped us develop and define our entrepreneurial vision.